cgaebel/NewLang/README.markdown

 `const` stays.

-Anonymous structs are a thing; members can be either named, or accessed with array operators (tuples).
+Anonymous types are a thing; members can be either named, or accessed with array operators (tuples).
 A syntax still needs to be decided upon.
 It should probably resemble lambdas.